Coodanup

 PROFILE FAQ

-Coodanup has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Coodanup has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects that may impact the region.
-Notable projects include Dudley Park Transit Precinct Structure Plan (proposed), Mandurah Estuary Bridge Duplication, Lakeside Quarter, and Mandurah Health Precinct Structure Plan.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that may affect this region: Dudley Park Transit Precinct Structure Plan (proposed), Mandurah Estuary Bridge Duplication, Lakeside Quarter, and Mandurah Health Precinct Structure Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.